bd-j/forcepho/demo/demo_mosaic/readme.md

 ## `mosaic_plot.py`

-This script plots the data, residual, and model for the last iteration in the chain as well as a corner plot for the fluxes of the two sources showing the covariance.
+This script shows corner plot for the fluxes and other selct parameters of the two sources from fits to both kinds of data.